Related Articles

 Revolving vs Installment Debt

-- Installment: Installment debts, like loans, typically give you a lump sum of money upfront and usually have a monthly payment that doesn’t change unless you have a variable rate.
+- Installment: Installment debts, like personal loans, typically give you a lump sum of money upfront and usually have a monthly payment that doesn’t change unless you have a variable rate.
 The amount is predictable, helping make it easier to budget for your payments.5

 Secured vs Unsecured Debt